Lasers and IPL - What Is The Difference?

 IPL (Intense Pulsed Light) produces light of various wavelengths.
 Each pulse is a cocktail of wavelengths with each wavelength having a different effect on tissue.
 With this complexity there is a need for high quality education and training in the safe use of IPL devices.
 It is important that an operator understands the difference between a Laser and an IPL - otherwise they could cause injury.

 Treatment centres should have Laser and IPL available - an IPL alone is not enough.
-IPL is sometimes over-sold and presented as a 'jack-of-all-trades' device suitable for treating almost every skin condition.
+IPL is sometimes presented as a 'jack-of-all-trades' device suitable for treating almost every skin condition.
 This does not do the customer any favours.
 With careful consideration of the indications for use Lasers and IPL can compliment each other.
 All decisions - and advertising - should be evidence based.

 * this is supported by several clinical studies